Norman Borlaug: Nobel Peace Prize

 For his contributions to the world food supply, Borlaug was awarded the Nobel Peace Prize in 1970.
 Norwegian officials notified his wife in Mexico City at 4:00 a.m., but Borlaug had already left for the test fields in the Toluca valley, about 40 miles (65 km) west of Mexico City.
 A chauffeur took her to the fields to inform her husband.
 According to his daughter, Jeanie Laube, "My mom said, 'You won the Nobel Peace Prize,' and he said, 'No, I haven't', [...]
 It took some convincing [...]
 He thought the whole thing was a hoax".
 He was awarded the prize on December 10.

 In his Nobel Lecture the following day, he speculated on his award: "When the Nobel Peace Prize Committee designated me the recipient of the 1970 award for my contribution to the 'green revolution', they were in effect, I believe, selecting an individual to symbolize the vital role of agriculture and food production in a world that is hungry, both for bread and for peace".
 His speech repeatedly presented improvements in food production within a sober understanding of the context of population.
 "The green revolution has won a temporary success in man's war against hunger and deprivation; it has given man a breathing space.
 If fully implemented, the revolution can provide sufficient food for sustenance during the next three decades.
-But the frightening power of human reproduction must also be curbed; otherwise, the success of the green revolution will be ephemeral only.
+But the frightening power of human reproduction must also be curbed; otherwise, the success of the green revolution will be ephemeral.

 "Most people still fail to comprehend the magnitude and menace of the "Population Monster"[...]
 Since man is potentially a rational being, however, I am confident that within the next two decades he will recognize the self-destructive course he steers along the road of irresponsible population growth [...]"